a-rotari/swtest/README.md

 As of June 2022, the app is live at https://juniortest.arotari.com

+**In May 2023 I've finally added adaptive styling (using media queries) to this project.
+The reason it took me so long to add this is because I was busy with other things.
+Anyway, better late than never!
+Also, I've dockerized the project to make it easier to work on in the development mode.
+Now all you have to do is install docker and run 'docker compose up' command from the project directory.
+This will spin up docker containers with php, nginx, mysql and phpadmin, you can work on the code and interact with the app on localhost:80**

 ## Technologies
 The project has been developed using PHP 7.4, MySQL 8.0, HTML, CSS, JavaScript.
 No frameworks were used, although the project's back-end design follows MVC pattern, constituting a simplistic framework in and of itself.